 5) You suffer losses in the form of frequently damaged inventory

 A telltale sign of an inadequate 3PL and 4PL vendor is the inability to manage a warehouse effectively.
-There are inventory horror stories circulating throughout the kingdom, indicating that not all 3PL and 4PL companies are quality conscious, which ultimately results in damaged, and therefore, wasted stock.
+There are inventory horror stories circulating throughout the kingdom, indicating that not all 3PL and 4PL companies are quality conscious, which ultimately results in damaged and wasted stock.

 There are some key areas of warehouse management where poor 3PL and 4PL vendors are lacking: